google/go-containerregistry/cmd/crane/rebase.md

 ## Caveats

-Rebasing has no visibility into what the container image contains, or what constitutes a "valid" image.
+The tool has no visibility into what the specific contents of the resulting image, and has no idea what constitutes a "valid" image.
 As a result, it's perfectly capable of producing an image that's entirely invalid garbage.
 Rebasing arbitrary layers in an image is not a good idea.

 To help prevent garbage images, rebasing should only be done at a point in the layer stack between "base" layers and "app" layers.
 These should adhere to some contract about what "base" layers can be expected to produce, and what "app" layers should expect from base layers.

-In the example above, for instance, we assume that the "Ubuntu" base image is adhering to some contract with downstream app layers, that it won't remove or drastically change what it provides to the app layer.
+In the example above, for instance, we assume that the Ubuntu base image is adhering to some contract with downstream app layers, that it won't remove or drastically change what it provides to the app layer.
 If the `new_base` layers removed some installed package, or made a breaking change to the version of some